UniFormal/uniformal.github.io/doc/language/delimiters.md

 title: Structural Delimiters
 ---

-The only unusual aspect of MMT's default concrete syntax is the use of the characters ASCII 28-31 as structural delimiters.
+The only unusual aspect of MMT's default concrete syntax is the use of the characters Unicode U+2758-A as structural delimiters.
 These are usually considered whitespace, and most fonts do not even have glyphs for them.
 Therefore, typing and displaying them depends on the editor and font used.